mmontalvo/go-examples/lesson-003-web-server-graceful-shutdown/README.md

 **_But how are we going to use both features together?_**

-We need to point something about channels: they are **blocking by deefault**.
+We need to point something about channels: they are **blocking by default**.

 We can use this in our benefit and block our server from being closed until all pending requests have been served when we receive a specific signal.